Updated May 27th, 2018

 As the name suggests, eBid is essentially an auction site and was launched in 1998.
 Although many items are sold by auction, sellers can list their items as ‘run until sold’ auctions, which is essentially the equivalent of the eBay ‘buy now’ fixed price listing.

-Although it has a less professional looking website than many other online selling sites, it has relatively low fees.
+Despite the fact that it has a less professional looking website than many other online selling sites, it has relatively low fees.
 There is an annual subscription of £99.99 for professional sellers, there is no listing fee, and final value fees are just 3%.

 4. eBay – top 3 of the best online selling sites, with over 150 million active users Worldwide 💎

 For many people, eBay is the first and, in the opinion of many, best online selling site that comes to mind.
-Originally it was set up in San Jose, California by Pierre Omidyar who called it AuctionWeb.
+Originally, it was set up in San Jose, California by Pierre Omidyar who called it AuctionWeb.